 This is the big difference between the treatment modalities.
 The downtime of one week with chin liposuction is a “one and done”, with gradual recovery after the treatment.
 If you can work from home, at an office where you do not feel self-conscious about wearing a chin strap, or are not sensitive to people around you knowing that you had a procedure done, then this may be the most economical procedure for you.
 Also, my quoted “one week” of downtime has not proven true for most of my patients, who are working the day of the procedure or the following day, and back to their normal day to day activities (within reason).

 The total downtime of Kybella tends to be longer with our typical patients that require 3 treatments, as you figure 3-5 days multiplied by 3.
 The timing of the downtime, however, can be picked to coincide with weekends, making for fewer missed days of work.
 This is one of the major factors that sway people to Kybella in my practice.
 Even when done in the middle of the week, a Kybella rarely keeps people from going to work the next day.
+What has more down time, Kybella vs Liposuction?
+Kybella for most people.
+This is based on the repeated down time for Kybella, and the need for multiple treatments.

 The best results after chin liposuction are obtained 9-12 months after the treatment, as there is a fast process of fat removal, along with a slower process of the scarring under the skin that tightens and remodels over this time period.
 Kybella takes 6 weeks or so to see the results from a treatment, but I have seen the best results at the 6-9 month period.